JonasMoss/univariateML/cran-comments.md

 * macOS 10.13.6 (on Travis-CI), R version R 4.0.2

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+NOTEs: Some platforms claim
+"Namespaces in Imports field not imported from:
+  ‘extraDistr’ ‘logitnorm’ ‘nakagami’ ‘tibble’
+  All declared Imports should be used."
+These are false alarms.
+All imported packages are used.

 ## Downstream dependencies
 There are no downstream dependencies.